labex-labs/labex-cheatsheets/docs/cheatsheets/en/nmap.md

 <BaseQuiz id="nmap-scan-1" correct="A">
   <template #question>
-    What does a basic `nmap 192.168.1.1` scan do by default?
+    What does a basic <code>nmap 192.168.1.1</code> scan do by default?
   </template>

   <BaseQuizOption value="A" correct>Scans the 1000 most common TCP ports</BaseQuizOption>